 Figure 8.3.
-Report icons of alternate report formats (i.e. PDF, HTML, Excel).
+Report icons of available report formats (PDF, HTML, CSV (Excel)).

 There are three report formats available.
 Format Description PDF Reports PDF is the most appropriate format for printing.
-To view these reports you're computer must have Adobe PDF View installed.
-Adobe PDF viewer is available from www.adobe.com.
+To view these reports your com- puter must have a PDF viewer installed.
+Adobe Acrobat Reader is a free PDF view- er available from adobe.com.
 HTML Reports HTML Reports will work on all systems and don't require an external PDF viewer.
-These reports may not print or format as well as the PDF versions and are designed for either a quick review of data or for systems that don't have a PDF viewer.
-CSV/Excel Reports The CSV/Excel reports can be used to access the data in plain text format.
+These reports may not print or format as well as the PDF versions and are designed for either a quick review of data or for sys- tems that don't have a PDF viewer.
+CSV/Excel Reports The CSV/Excel reports can be used to ac- cess the data in plain text format.
 The format is suitable for importing data into programs such as Microsoft Excel.